 The story of Pygmalion and Galatea is quite known and popular till nowadays.
 Pygmalion, a famous sculptor, falls in love with his own creation and wishes to give this creation life.
-This simple and imaginary concept is actually the basis from a psychological understanding of male behaviour and wish.
+This simple and imaginary concept is actually the basis from a psychological understanding of male behavior and wish.
 This nice myth is considered as the depiction of the masculine need to rule over a certain woman and to inanimate his ideas into a female living creature.
-The modern concept of Pygmalion is thought as a man who "shapes" an uncultivated woman into an educated creature.
+The modern concept of Pygmalion is thought of as a man who "shapes" an uncultivated woman into an educated creature.

 The strange sculptor

 Pygmalion was a sculptor par excellence, a man who gave to every one of his ivory a life-like appearance.
 His deep devotion to his art spared him no time to admire the beauty of women.
 His sculptures were the only beauty he knew.
 For reasons known only to him, Pygmalion despised and shunned women, finding solace only in his craft.
 In fact, he was so condemning to women that he had vowed never to marry.

 One fine day, Pygmalion carved the statue of a woman of unparalleled beauty.
 She looked so gentle and divine that he could not take his eyes off the statue.
 Enchanted with his own creation, he felt waves of joy and desire sweeping over his body and in a moment of inspiration he named the figurine, Galatea, meaning "she who is white like milk".
 He draped over her the finest of clothes and bedecked her with the most dazzling of ornaments, adorned her hair with the prettiest of flowers, gave to her the choicest of gifts and kissed her as a sign of adoration.
 Pygmalion was obsessed and madly in love with his creation.
 The spell which the lifeless woman cast on him was too much to resist and he desired her for his wife.
 Countless were the nights and days he spent staring upon his creation.